-Saint Valentine is Hallmark”s hero and the Patron Saint of florists everywhere.
-From the time we were little children carefully choosing our boxes of Valentine cards for our classmates, images of Cupid, and his arrows danced in our heads.
+Saint Valentine is Hallmark’s hero and the Patron Saint of florists everywhere.
+From the time we were little children, carefully choosing our boxes of Valentine cards for our classmates, images of Cupid, and his arrows danced in our heads.

-Some cheer while others sneer at this day.
-While many sit simply with memories of their special someone no longer beside them.
-Women and men all over the world think about love, or the lack thereof in their lives, measuring it up against the next person.
+Some cheer, while others sneer at this day.
+Women and men all over the world think about love, or the lack thereof in their lives, measuring it up against the next person, while many sit only with memories of their special someone no longer beside them.

 It’s a day we notice floral deliveries in our office, perhaps secretly feeling sad if we didn’t get one.
 With such an emphasis on an outward display of inward emotion, people’s reaction to it can run the gamut.

-We accept our imperfections, and move from a place of authenticity and gentleness.
-You are never truly without love if you have love for yourself deep inside of you.
+We accept our imperfections and move from a place of authenticity and gentleness.
+You are never truly without love if you have a passion for yourself deep inside of you.

 The heart that matters most on this day is your very own.

-If it hurts may you find healing.
+If it hurts, may you find peace.
 If it’s hardened, softness.
-If it’s lonely may comfort find you from within, and if it’s full may you feel compelled to share it.
-Pour out your kindness on those who may need a dose of good medicine.
+If it’s lonely, may you find comfort from within, and if it’s full, may you feel compelled to share it.
+Pour out your kindness on those who may need a dose of healing medicine.

-This day is not reserved for lovers only.
+Valentine’s Day is not a day reserved for lovers only.
 It’s a pivot point for those determined to find and share the greatest love of all.